Letters from Lodi

 26. What is the name of the east side Mokelumne River vineyard that is now cultivating over 50 varieties of German and Austrian grapes?

-28. When we talk about “east side” and “west side” Mokelumne River-Lodi vineyards, what is the dividing line usually associated with this unofficial delineation?
+28. When we talk about the “east side” and “west side” of Mokelumne River-Lodi vineyards, what is the dividing line usually associated with this unofficial delineation?

 29. What makes Mokelumne River’s east side different from its west side?

 30. When it comes to Zinfandel, what sensory differences are usually found in wines from east vs. west side vineyards?

 31. What year was the Lodi Winegrape Commission formed, and who originally established this organization?

 Harvest in Lodi's oldest existing vineyard, originally planted in 1886